briansoe66/mocap4ros2_optitrack/README.md

 # MOCAP4ROS2

-This project provides support for ROS2 integration with Vicon cameras (MOCAP systems based on vision) and Technaid TechMCS IMUs (MOCAP systems based on motion sensors).
+This project provides support for ROS2 integration with OptiTrack cameras (MOCAP systems based on vision) and Technaid TechMCS IMUs (MOCAP systems based on motion sensors).

 The project [MOCAP4ROS2](https://rosin-project.eu/ftp/mocap4ros2) is funded as a Focused Technical Project by [ROSIN](http://rosin-project.eu/).